 Don’t be shy – sit, have a drink and enjoy this wonderful atmosphere.

-If you want to learn more about the history of the palace, then click this link to read more about Diocletian Palace.
+If you want to learn more about the history of the palace, then click this link to read more about the Diocletian Palace.

 5. The Four Gates of the Diocletian Palace